-- 4.88.1 Sufficient copies of presbytery's approved set of visitation questions must be sent to the session. - 4.88.2 Session must ensure that the questions are duly answered in writing and that the completed questionnaires are returned to the convener of the committee at least seven days before the visitation. - 4.88.3 The committee must consider the answers, examine any accompanying documents, and determine what matters will be specially mentioned during the visitation.
+- 4.88.1 Sufficient copies of presbytery's approved set of visitation questions must be sent to the session. - 4.88.2 Presbytery's visitation questions must include the following seven metrics: - a) attendance growth percentage; - b) membership growth percentage; - c) visitors to attendance percentage; - d) annual giving to weekly attendance (per head); - e) the percentage of children to adults in the congregation; - f) the percentage of the congregation involved in ministry / service; - g) the percentage of the congregation attending mid-week bible studies or discipleship meetings. - 4.88.3 Session must ensure that the questions are duly answered in writing and that the completed questionnaires are returned to the convener of the committee at least seven days before the visitation. - 4.88.4 The committee must consider the answers, examine any accompanying documents, and determine what matters will be specially mentioned during the visitation.